-A standard schedule for summative assessment of SP-1 and SP-2 students would be as follows:
+A standard schedule for summative assessment of SP-2 students would be as follows:

 - 9 am assessment begins.

 - Students with approved disability accommodations who receive extra time for assessments will begin at 8 am.

-- Questions requiring a written response are distributed first, collected, and then multiple choice exams will be administered.

 - 11 am assessment ends.

-- 10 minute break.

-- 11:10 12:40 team assessment.
+- 11:00 12:30 team assessment.

 - Exam results are evaluated by the faculty from 12:40-1:30.

 - 2 pm scores are posted on Canvas.

-- 2:30-4:30 pm Faculty review of exam with students who did not pass the assessment.
-Use of laptops and/or any multimedia recording device are not permitted during the review.
+- 2:30 pm Faculty review of exam with students who did not pass the assessment.
+Use of laptops and/or any multimedia recording device, as well as note taking, are not permitted during the review.
 Students cannot remove written copies of questions.